CyberSentinels/discord-cyber-scenario-bot/Readme.md

 - **CISSP**: Replies with Replies with a ISC2's CISSP multiple choice prompt.

+### Tool Commands:
+- **Subnet**: Takes in an IP address and a Subnet Mask and outputs the Range, Usable IPs, Gateway Address, Broadcast Address, and Number of Supported Hosts

+- **Shodanip**: Takes in an IP address and outputs useful information from [https://internetdb.shodan.io/](https://internetdb.shodan.io/)

+### Informational Commands
 - **Commands**: Replies with this message.

 - **Socials**: Replies with the various bot social media accounts and websites.